mindhive-security/havik/README.md

 havik az storage # Security configuration of Azure storage account
 ```

+### Reporting

+With --html flag the report is produced locally in html/reports/index.html.
+This report contains all information about the resource configuration and provides mapping to CSA Cloud Controls Matrix (CCM) controls.
+Later this feature will be extended to generic DORA paragraphs and other regulations articles.
+This mapping will be done on best approach combining static mapping and LLM evaluation.

 ### 🔍 AI-Assisted IAM Policy Evaluation (Optional)

 This tool can evaluate bucket IAM policies using a local LLM (e.g., Mistral) for heuristic risk analysis.
 This feature is **optional** and currenty only works if: